 The walk begins in the village of Manaton which is about a mile from the falls.
 You can park in the village and pick up a footpath through woodland to the falls.
 The walk then continues through woodland towards the nearby village of Lustleigh.
 It's worth having a stroll around Lustleigh as it's one of the most picturesque villages in England.
 You'll see delightful thatched cottages, a 13th-century church, the lovely Primrose Tea Rooms, a cricket field, a communal apple orchard and a splendid village pub.

-From Lustleigh you head back into the woodland towards Lustleigh Cleave, passing Sharpitor, Raven's Tor and Hunter's Tor.
-You then cross the River Bovey at Foxworthy Bridge before passing Manaton Rocks and returning to Manaton.
+After passing the Cleave you then cross the River Bovey at Foxworthy Bridge before passing Manaton Rocks and returning to Manaton.
 View Full Details>>

 |Bellever Forest||5 miles (8 km)||Enjoy a cycle or walk around this lovely forest in the Dartmoor National Park.
 The circular route starts in the pretty hamlet of Bellever and passes Laughter Hole Farm, Laughter Tor, Bellever Tor and a number of interesting stone cairn circles.
 It's a delightful and peaceful area with lots of different walking trails to choose from.
 Cyclists are welcome but please keep to the stone roads.
 The East Dart River also runs through the forest so you can enjoy a waterside stroll and a picnic.
 Look out for Dartmoor Ponies as they graze the forest.
 View Full Details>>|

 |Buckland Abbey||3 miles (5 km)||Explore the gardens and wider estate surrounding this 700 year old house in Dartmoor near Plymouth.
 View Full Details>>|

-|Burrator Reservoir||4 miles (6.5 km)||The area surrounding this reservoir in Dartmoor is well worth exploring on foot or by bike.
+|Burrator Reservoir||4 miles (6.5 km)||This circular walk explores the area surrounding this attractive reservoir in Dartmoor.
+It's a place well worth exploring on foot or by bike.
 As well as waterside paths along the reservoir there are miles of lovely woodland trails, brooks, streams and waterfalls in the surrounding area.
 You'll also pass a number of rugged Dartmoor Tors and the River Meavy at the western end of the reservoir. |

 This route starts at the Nosworthy Bridge car park at the eastern end of the reservoir and heads to the dam along the trail at the southern side of the water.
 You'll pass mixed woodland and Sheeps Tor - one of Dartmoor's most imposing tors.
 The route then passes through the mixed woodland on the northern side of the reservoir, passing Peek Hill, Leather Tor and Sharpitor.
 The final section takes you into Norsworthy Woods to Leather Tor Bridge and then back to Nosworthy Bridge.
 Look out for Dartmoor ponies on your way through this lovely area.